1st Kings Chapter 1

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-: for, lo, he has caught hold on the horns of the altar, saying, Let king Solomonשְׁלֹמֹה
+: for, see, he has taken hold on the horns of the Altar, saying, Let king Solomonשְׁלֹמֹה

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-swear to me today that he will not slay his servant with the sword.
+swear to me today that he will not kill his servant with the sword.

 1:52 And Solomonשְׁלֹמֹה